 Join us for this informative HR Webinar discussing the impact of recent federal cases on the workplace and how employers need to prepare for the changes that these decisions may bring.
 The following is just some of the information you will receive during this conference including:

 - Coronavirus-How to Prepare

 - Discussion of working remotely as a “reasonable accommodation” under the ADA in light of the Sixth Circuit’s recent decision in EEOC v.
 Ford Motor Company

 - Providing reasonable accommodations to pregnant employees

 - Providing paid sick leave under the state law in many jurisdictions

-- Understanding the new 2019 Final Rule on OT under the FLSA expected to be issued in March 2019
+- Understanding the new Final Rule on OT under the FLSA effective January 1, 2020

 - Compensable Time issues under the FLSA and why the Supreme Court held that time spent waiting to go through security checkpoints was not compensable time under the FLSA